Chief Procurement and Compliance Officer

 - Transparency—The County's procurement portfolio is transparent to enable the public to understand what and how the County procures essential goods and services.

 - Efficiency—The County's procurement process is efficient to provide for the timely acquisition of essential goods and services.

 - Fairness—The County's procurement process is fair and open to the vendor community and the public to promote vendor community diversity.

 - Cost-effectiveness—The County's procurement process promotes the maximum practicable degree of competitiveness to ensure that the County is obtaining the highest quality goods and services at the lowest net cost to the public.

 The Nassau County Procurement Policy

-Nassau County conducts procurement activities in accordance with the Nassau County Procurement Policy.
+Nassau County conducts procurement activities in accordance with the Nassau County Procurement Policy (PDF).
 This policy identifies the methods of source selection used by the county, the process required for each method, the laws and regulations guiding the policy, the ethical obligations of procurement staff and vendors, and a summary of policies promoting vendor diversity.
 Please consult this policy to understand the specific elements being managed and enforced here in the Office of the Chief Procurement Officer.